Baby’s Soft Spot (Sunken Fontanelles) – Causes, Treatments & Prevention

 The human skull is made up of several bones and various tissues.
 In newborns, the bones are not completely connected at the top, back, and sides of the head, and the fragments are connected by tissues.
-These spots on the head are called soft spots, and they provide flexibility to the baby’s head so that it can pass through the birth canal.
-These soft spots get covered up by bones as the baby grows older, thus it is always said that the baby’s head is delicate and should be handled with utmost care.
-There are some spots that need to be taken care of more than the others, for the baby’s health and safety.
+These spots on the head are called infant soft spots, and they provide flexibility to the baby’s head so that it can pass through the birth canal.
+These baby’s soft spots get covered up by bones as the baby grows older.
+Thus it is always said that the baby’s head is delicate and should be handled with utmost care.
+There are some soft spots on baby’s head that need to be taken care of more than the others for the baby’s health and safety.

 What Is a Sunken Fontanelle?